Are “Spot-On” Flea Killers Safe?

-Absolutely not, says our author, despite what the commercials say.
+Absolutely not, says our author, despite the decades-long debate.

 Tempting as it may be to simplistically consider fleas as horrible insects, the bane of dogs everywhere, poisoning your dog in a vain attempt to wipe fleas out of existence doesn’t really make sense.
 Even though more than half a billion dollars annually are spent on products that kill fleas in that vain pursuit.